Peruvian political crisis (2016–present): Fujimorists' consolidation of power

 Fujimorism would ultimately consolidate governmental power into Congress with the assistance of the Constitutional Court of Peru.
 The Constitutional Court would remove judicial oversight of Congress, essentially giving the legislative body absolute control of Peru's government.
-The majority of Peruvian institutions, including all branches of government and the media, adopted authoritarian practices during and after protests.
 The politicization of the armed forces also raised concerns about a developing civilian-military government in Peru.
 Congress, with one-third of its members belonging to a far-right bloc, would reject all attempts of reform, including the advancing of general elections, constitutional proposals and motions to impeach Boluarte. while the Supreme Court of Peru would further rule on 18 May 2023 that protesting in Peru was illegal and that it was not protected by the constitution.
 Calls for future protests in July 2023 were made amidst the controversial verdict of the Supreme Court.

 By May 2023, Fujimorists gained control of the Office of the Public Defender and other institutions.
 In September 2023, Fujimorists in Congress would attempt to restructure the National Board of Justice (JNJ).
 The move was condemned as a "parliamentary coup" by newspaper La República and by NGOs like the Center for Justice and International Law (CEJIL), Due Process of Law Foundation, Fundación Construir, Fundación para la Justicia y el Estado Democrático de Derecho (FJEDD), Human Rights Watch, the International Commission of Jurists, Observatorio Derechos y Justicia (ODJ), Robert F. Kennedy Human Rights and the Washington Office on Latin America, with the latter group demanding the application of the Inter-American Democratic Charter.

 On 30 July 2024, Boluarte's government was challenged by Peru's top prosecutor office which filed a complaint against Boluarte's government for the murder of 44 protestors during the 2022–2023 protests.
 On 12 August 2024, Peru passed a bill which prevented the prosecution of crimes against humanity committed by government between 1980 and 2000, in what was seen as a bill which would benefit former dictator Alberto Fujimori who was in power between 1990 and 2000 and planned to stand in the 2026 elections, though he would later die a month later after the bill was passed.